 Back-to-school shopping can put a real dent in a family’s budget and create a carbon footprint a mile wide.
-Why not set up a school supplies swap with your neighbors before you go shopping?
-You'll green the shopping beast and save money, too.
-Another bonus? you'll reduce clutter and teach the kids to share.
+To save money on school supplies, why not set up a swap with your neighbors and friends?
+You’ll save money and green the shopping beast, too.
+Another bonus?
+You’ll reduce clutter and teach the kids to share.

 * Check the kids’ supplies list.
 Most kids will bring home a list from school, or you’ll be able to download one from the school’s web site.
 Ask your child to cross off what you already have or don’t want to buy, then circle what’s left.
 When you go swapping (or shopping), work from the list.

 • Make an inventory of what you already have.
 Most families have enough pencils, crayons, glue, tape and markers left over from the previous year to start the new year just fine.
 In fact, many of us have way too much of this stuff.
-Figure out what your kids need now, and put aside a few extras for later in the year when your own supplies run up.
-Then box up your extras so they're easy to exchange.
+Figure out what your kids need now, then put aside the extras for later in the year when you need to restock.
+Box up your extras so they’re easy to exchange.

 * Donate leftovers to a day-care center, or to a charity that provides school supplies to kids in need.

 • Ask for greener options.
 Many school supply stores now carry supplies made from recycled, non-toxic materials.
 But if you don’t find eco-friendly products at the store, let the manager know and ask him/her to order green for your future purchases.

 • Rent or borrow.
 When it comes to musical instruments, sporting equipment, and tools for one-time classes like home economics or woodworking, figure out which items your child can rent or borrow.
 This is particularly good for musical instruments – do you really want to buy a tuba just because your child is giving it a try this year?

 • Remember the 3 Rs.
 Reduce (buy less, share, borrow, rent); reuse (think durable lunch boxes and water bottles), recycle (paper, plastic, electronics).